Having Your Say

 Thanks to a lively discussion, we have some great ideas for the future and how we can add to our existing activities.
 These will be reported on the Action Plan page,

-We now have a treasurer, Michael McElroy (- many thanks Michael!) and a convenor, Peter Berners-Lee.
+We now have a treasurer, David Markham (- many thanks David!) and a convener, Peter Berners-Lee.

 This website is being revamped to give it a cleaner, fresher design.
 Not all the old content has been transferred over yet, but it will be in the next few days!

 Please find below details of four Ecumenical Services that are to be held during the next few months.

 There are two services offered this year on Friday 2nd March.
 The first will take place at 10.30 am at St. Leonard’s Church, Sandridge and the second at 2.30 pm at St. Stephen’s Church, Watling Street.
 There will be no evening service in the Town.

 Each year the Service is devised by the Women of a particular country.
 This year it comes from the Women of Suriname with the title, ‘All God’s Creation is Very Good’, and has an emphasis of Ecology, the Environment and Sustainability.